 Young adult (ages 13+).
 It's written for older teens but reads well for adults.

-Is this a safe read for all audiences?
+Appropriate for all audiences?

-Yes.
+Safe for all audiences.
 No graphic violence, sexual content, or profanity.

 How long is it?